neelsg/lithium/docs/spec.md

 ## Types

-The following are built-in types in the language:

-- `array[v bool.comparable]` An array with values of type `v`
-- `bool` A boolean with a value of either `true` or `false`.
-- `complex` A complex number.
-This can be 64 or 128-bit depending on the target architecture.
-- `complex.p64` A 64-bit complex number.
-- `complex.p128` A 128-bit complex number.
-- `float` A floating-point number.
-This can be 32 or 64-bit depending on the target architecture.
-- `float.p32` A 32-bit floating-point number.
-- `float.p64` A 64-bit floating-point number.
-- `fn(...) {...}` A function.
-Functions with different types of parameters or different types of return values are considered to be different types.
-- `int` A signed integer number.
-This can be 16, 32 or 64-bit depending on the target architecture.
-- `int.s8` A signed 8-bit integer.
-- `int.s16` A signed 16-bit integer.
-- `int.s32` A signed 32-bit integer.
-- `int.s64` A signed 64-bit integer.
-- `int.u` An unsigned integer.
-This can be 16, 32 or 64-bit depending on the
-   target architecture.
-- `int.u8` An unsigned 8-bit integer.
-- `int.u16` An unsigned 16-bit integer.
-- `int.u32` An unsigned 32-bit integer.
-- `int.u64` An unsigned 64-bit integer.
-- `string` A string of text.
-- `{...}` A tuple.
-See below.
+Lithium uses static typing

 ### Tuples as types

 It is possible to use tuples as types where a single variable may contain a more complex set of values.

 Example of using a tuple as type: